At Towson University, you’ll find the academic resources you need to succeed.

 The Albert S. Cook Library offers a variety of resources to support your learning and scholarship.
 Our collection includes over 600,000 books, 190 electronic databases, and access to 50,000 streaming videos and over 50,000 electronic journals.

 The Counseling Center offers many resources and services related to academics.

 Information about programs of study is published each year in the Undergraduate Catalog and Graduate Catalog.
 Students can view class schedules and register for classes by logging into Towson Online Services.
 Read more about Courses & Catalogs.

-Disability Support Services provides individual services and facilitates accommodations to students with disabilities.
+Accessibility & Disability Services provides individual services and facilitates accommodations to students with disabilities.
 The Testing Services Center offers offers extended time, reduced distraction testing spaces, computers and other assistive technology, as well as readers and scribes, as appropriate.